-Spring 2020 - Thursdays - 2-5:20 p.m.
+Spring 2021 - Thursdays - 2-5:20 p.m.

-Section: 21257D Location: ASC 328
+Section: 21257D Location: Online

-Instructor: Susan Gavigan Office: ASC Lobby or Classroom
+Instructor: Susan Gavigan

+Office: Online

-Office Hours: Available by appointment Contact Info: coronalawyer@gmail.com
+Office Hours: Available by appointment Contact Info: sgavigan@usc.edu

 I. Course Description

 As the field of Strategic Public Relations continues to grow in size, complexity, and the ability to interact directly and on a two-way basis without mass media intermediaries, practitioners must be increasingly cognizant of their responsibilities to society at large, the legal and regulatory environment in which they function, and the ethical standards and decision-making processes on which they must rely.
 PR 428 provides an applied, working understanding of those interconnecting concepts and responsibilities, with an emphasis on personal decision making.